NerdNu/NerdPerf/README.md

 Features
 --------
-`NerdStats` accepts TCP clients on a configurable address and port and returns the following statistics as a single JSON object:
+`NerdPerf` accepts TCP clients on a configurable address and port and returns the following statistics as a single JSON object:

  * Overall: